StamusNetworks/suricata-4-analysts/source/smb-threat-hunting.rst

 Introduction
 ============

 SMB (Server Message Block) is a client-server communication protocol that has many implementations and is used primarily for sharing access to files printers and resources on the network.
-The Microsoft windows networks variant is is known as Microsoft SMB Protocol.
+The Microsoft windows networks variant is known as Microsoft SMB Protocol.
 Other systems and OS types like Linux and Mac also include support for SMB.

 There are many versions and history revisions